tomekceszke/vehicles-counter/README.md

 # Vehicles Counter
-Written in Matlab/Octave vehicle counter.
-It first learns how to recognize cars using neural networks then detects and counts them on live traffic camera stream.
+This Octave/Matlab script first learns how to recognize cars using neural networks then detects and counts them on live traffic camera stream.

 * Classification method: neural network with 1 hidden layer
 * Optimization : Backpropagation